diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 ## Pod

-Before we conquer the cluster, we first want to make sure that we get one pod running:
+We want to get one pod running:

 Create a file called `webspoon-pod.yaml` with following content: